 If excess weight is preventing your cat from staying clean after pooping, ask your vet for a new diet plan.
 You’ll need to get your cat to drop this excess weight for numerous health reasons.

 How Clean are Cats’ Tongues?

 Cats use their tongue to clean their behind after pooping.
 You will also recall that your cat’s tongue is filled with tiny barbs.
 This means that fur, dirt, and debris will be trapped within.

 But feline saliva has many healing properties.
 This means that being licked by a cat may speed up the healing of open wounds.
 It’s definitely not recommended, though.

 Tread carefully when it comes to kissing your cat.
 The occasional lick will not do any real harm to a healthy adult, but we’re all at risk of getting infectious zoonotic diseases from cats.
 Children or anybody with a compromised immune system are most at risk.

 How Clean are Cats’ Mouths?

 A cat’s mouth is typically a breeding ground for bacteria and germs.
 Your cat will hunt wildlife all day, especially vermin.
 Naturally, a mouse/rat/rodent will leave harmful bacteria behind if caught.

 That’s why it is vital that you brush your cat’s teeth regularly.
 The bacteria in their mouths can have a serious effect on your cat’s gums and teeth.
 Gum disease can spread and cause other health concerns.
 It’s quite common for a cat to refuse to eat due to teeth problems.

 If your cat refuses to allow you to brush her teeth, you’ll have to book your pet in with a vet for clean.
 This involves putting your cat under anesthetic, and a hygienist removing any traces of plaque or tartar.
 This is obviously more risk if you have a senior feline.

 Just remember that cats eat rodents (that often carry disease), and they use their paws to cover up their own feces and urine.
 Cats eat bugs, which also are also filthy.
-Cats may spend much of their time grooming, but they also have some very unclean habits can potentially make humans ill.
+Cats may spend much of their time grooming, but they also have some very unclean habits that can potentially make humans ill.